Tom Brady Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Season Stats

-- He also has 51 rushing yards on 16 carries with one touchdown, averaging 5.1 yards per game.
+- He's also carried the ball 16 times for 51 yards and one touchdown, averaging 5.1 yards per game.

-- The Buccaneers, who rank fourth in the NFL in points scored, have dropped back to pass 66.4% of the time while running the ball 33.6% of the time.
+- The Buccaneers have thrown the football in 66.4% of their plays from scrimmage this year while running the ball 33.6% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

-- Brady has attempted 82 of his 423 passes in the red zone, accounting for 62.1% of his team's red zone plays.
+- Brady has thrown 82 passes in the red zone this season, 62.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Colts.